pingcap/docs-cn/reference/tidb-binlog/deploy.md

     **Method #2**: Deploy a TiDB cluster containing Pump from scratch.

-    For how to use Ansible to deploy the TiDB cluster, see [Deploy TiDB Using Ansible](/how-to/deploy/orchestrated/ansible.md).
+    For how to use TiDB Ansible to deploy the TiDB cluster, see [Deploy TiDB Using TiDB Ansible](/how-to/deploy/orchestrated/ansible.md).

 3. Check the Pump status.